instituutnederlandsetaal/BlackLab/doc/technical/design/plan-parallel.md

 ### New operator: find all relations between two spans

 The `==>` operator is a new type of relation operator that finds all relations where the source of the relation is part of the left side hit.
 It also finds a right side span that encompasses all the matching relations' targets.
-It also required that the right side span contains a hit for the given right side query (here `'wie' [] 'und' []`), if any such query was given.
+It also required that the right side span contains a hit for the given right side query (here `wie' [] 'und' []`), if any such query was given.

 The `de` at the end of the relation operator shows that the relations we're looking for must be cross-field relations pointing from the current field (`contents__nl`, as indicated by the `field` parameter) to the `contents__de` field.
 Of course, the `==>` operator still supports the same relation class/type filters if necessary, so you can specify a different class or type, e.g. `=s=>de` or `=al::s=>de`.